Have you ever seen this strange instrument that looks like something out of a science fiction movie?

-This electronic instrument is called theremin and is the very first synthesiser ever invented.
+This electronic instrument is called the theremin and is the very first synthesizer ever invented.

-The sound is often described as uncanny, extraterrestrial or ghostly and reminds some of a fragile female voice.
+The sound is often described as eerie, alien or spooky and reminds some of a fragile female voice.

 This invention paved the way for the world of electronic synthesizers, which have become an indispensable part of modern music.